Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 | Sport Compatibility | Excellent (remove for play) | Mouthguard required | Mouthguard required |

-Six scenarios where Invisalign delivers a clear advantage over fixed braces.
+Six scenarios where Invisalign delivers a clear advantage.

 Visibility Matters Professionally